 Given the dynamic nature of the wedding industry, regularly revisiting your pricing is essential to remain competitive and profitable.

-Performing a comprehensive review on a quarterly basis is an effective approach.
+Performing a comprehensive review every quarter is a practical approach.
 This allows you to stay relevant and competitive within the market by aligning your prices with current trends and market fluctuations.

 Additionally, it would be beneficial to adjust your prices in response to significant market or competitor changes.